csci5117s23/tech-share-spirit/README.md

 ### Adding the CSS styles

+We can use object styles just like in regular React, but with some extras.
+However, one more interesting part of Emotion is the `css` prop, which allows us to write standard CSS, except we can also include JS variables in the mix!

 To add in the background color and text color, let's start with the basic css prop:

 ```jsx